JasonRitz/DFA_Reader/README.md

 # DFA_Reader
 A Program that will confirm if a string is in the language of a specified DFA.
-The DFA is inputed from a file called DFA.txt and the string to test is input by the user at run time.
+The DFA is input from a file called DFA.txt and the string to test is input by the user at run time.